For Peak Earning Years

 Are you between the ages of 40 and 55?
 If so, then research shows that you are in your peak earning years and that is a very good thing.

 Chances are good that you have some expensive life events going on right now.
 Do you have children who are college-bound or already there?
-Do you have a wedding scheduled (or one or more down the road)?
+Do you have a child’s wedding scheduled (or one or more down the road)?
 Are you about to be grandparents?
 Perhaps you are beginning to help aging parents with personal, health care and financial responsibilities.

 Did you know that without having a plan in place for your assets when you die, such as a Will or Trust, your assets may be distributed based on broad state laws written following strict family tree relationships and rules?
 Of course, this very impersonal estate plan is written by state lawmakers to follow family bloodlines only.
 This type of plan is unlikely to reflect your own unique circumstances and objectives for your heirs, your spouse and family, and assets.
 In fact, depending on how your assets are titled and how your beneficiary designations are arranged, a haphazard plan could partially disinherit your spouse or other important non-family heirs.

 Your peak earning years are the perfect time to consider purchasing long-term care insurance policy(s) while you are able to physically and mentally qualify.
 Some versions of coverage only pay if you need long-term care assistance, but others can do double-duty and turn into life insurance if you never need long-term care.
 That is a popular alternative to traditional long-term care insurance.
-Our firm can help your select the type of policy to meet your needs and your budget.
+Our firm can help you select the type of policy to meet your needs and your budget.

 There is a 70% risk of needing long-term care in your later years.
 Curiously, 70% of people think they will not be among this statistic group and think Medicare will pay for it!
 You do not want to be in that 70% who are in denial, misinformed or both.
 The catastrophic healthcare cost of a chronic long-term illness such as Alzheimer’s is only minimally covered by Medicare or transitional insurance.